A Guide to Gluten-Free Eating

 No matter how devoted you are to whole ingredients, sometimes you just want a muffin or a big bowl of spaghetti.
-A few decades ago, options were scarce, but today there are plenty of gluten-free choices for prepared foods like our Breadfruit Crackers or alternative baking flours like buckwheat, almond or tapioca starch.
+A few decades ago, options were scarce, but today there are plenty of gluten-free choices for prepared foods or alternative baking flours like buckwheat, almond or tapioca starch.
 When you’re shopping for gluten-free grains and flours, avoid the bulk bins—they can be cross-contaminated.

 6. Investigate your oats

 Oats are a question mark for gluten-free eaters.
 Although oats are naturally gluten-free, they may be cross-contaminated with gluten-containing foods like wheat or barley during harvest, storage or processing.
 If you’re on a strict gluten-free diet, look for oats that are labeled gluten-free, meaning they’re processed in separate facilities.
 It’s worth noting that some people with celiac disease cannot tolerate even the oats that are labeled gluten-free.

 7. Store your food separately